emacs-mirror/emacs/mps/manual/source/topic/format.rst

             size_t          mps_headerSize;
         } mps_fmt_auto_header_s;

-    Variant auto_header is the same as variant A except for the removal of the unused ``copy`` method, and the addition of the ``mps_headerSize`` field.
+    Variant auto-header is the same as variant A except for the removal of the unused ``copy`` method, and the addition of the ``mps_headerSize`` field.
 See :c:type:`mps_fmt_A_s`.